godot-jolt/godot-jolt/README.md

 ## What about determinism?

 While Jolt itself offers deterministic simulations, Godot Jolt is not able to make those kinds of guarantees.
-The simulations may look deterministic, and may even be deterministic, but it should not be relied upon if determinism is a hard requirement.
+Simulations in Godot Jolt may look deterministic, and may even be deterministic, but it should not be relied upon if determinism is a hard requirement.

 ## What's not supported?